 National Fraud Initiative

-Newry Mourne and Down District Council is required by law to protect the public funds it administers.
+Newry, Mourne and Down District Council is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
-The Local Government Auditor audits the accounts of this Council.
+The Northern Ireland Audit Office (NIAO) audits the accounts of this Council.

-The use of data by the Comptroller and Auditor General in a data matching exercise is carried out with statutory authority, and in compliance with the Data Protection Act 1998.
+The use of data by the Comptroller and Auditor General in a data matching exercise is carried out with statutory authority.
+It does not require the consent of the individuals concerned under the Data Protection Act 2018.

-For further information on the Comptroller and Auditor General’s legal powers and the reasons why he matches particular information, see the NIAO website at www.niauditoffice.gov.uk.
-For further information on data matching at Newry, Mourne and Down District Council contact Gerard Byrne, Audit Services Manager on 028 3031 3140.
+For further information on the Comptroller and Auditor General’s legal powers and the reasons why he matches particular information, see NIAO website https://www.niauditoffice.gov.uk/national-fraud-initative.